TStrada/Business-Intelligence/README.md

 <a name="overview"></a>
 ## &#9741; &nbsp; Overview
-The aim of this project is to analyze performance of student and professors attending Unimib courses.
-The are 6 mandatory questions plus a facoltative one.
-Each question is transformed into one or more KPI usefull for analyzing quantitive measures and share them easily.
-Each dataset used for analysis is extract from a RDBMS using SQL.
-The relative plot are made using both python libraries, Tableau and Flourish.
+The aim of this project is to analyze the performance of students and professors attending Unimib courses.
+The are 6 mandatory questions plus a facultative one.
+Each question is transformed into one or more KPIs useful for analyzing quantitive measures and sharing them easily.
+Each dataset used for analysis is extracted from an RDBMS using SQL.
+The relative plot is made using both python libraries, Tableau and Flourish.

 <a name="Report&Dataset"></a>